Table of Contents

 Assert Statements

-assert statements can help tell PyCharm what types you should expect.
-Please note that, assert statements are not overhead free, unlike docstrings.
+statements are not overhead free, unlike docstrings.
 I would advise using them in tests, so that the debugger can collect type information about your parameters.
-For example, the following will give code completions for a but not for b:
+For example, the following will give code completions for a

 def foo(a, b, c):